OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

 <http://docutils.sourceforge.net/rst.html>`_ (reST) to document code.
 Please follow the docstring
 standard described below.

-We would like to acknowlege the NumPy/SciPy standard, which we referred to heavily when developing our own standard.
+We would like to acknowledge the NumPy/SciPy standard, which we referred to heavily when developing our own standard.